Elena983/Elena983/README.md

 - 👋 Hi, I’m Elena
-- 👀 I’m interested in bioinformatics
+- 👀 I’m interested in bioinformatics, spatial omics
-- 🌱 I’m currently learning single-cell spatial transcriptomics
+- 🌱 I’m currently learning R development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on R projects
-- 📫 How to reach me fb
+- 📫 How to reach me fb, LinkedIn

 <!---
 Elena983/Elena983 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.